ty-kj/GSCEFW/README.md

 # Graph Embedded Subspace Clustering with Entropy-based Feature Weighting (GSCEFW)
 The manuscript of this work has been submitted to International Journal of Machine Learning and Cybernetics in Nov.
 2024

+# Set up
+## Requirements
+All the experiments were conducted with 8 RAM, 64-bit Windows 10 and Inter Core i5 processor.
+All the codes are implemented with MATLAB 2018a.

 # Codes